Is Keurig worth it? To help you figure out the right answer for you, here are 6 things you should know before you buy a Keurig coffee maker.

 2. Keurig is not a lifetime investment

-If I would need to pick just one reason for not recommending a Keurig, it’s the quality.
+If I would need to pick one reason for not recommending a Keurig, it’s the quality.
 In the last couple of years, their quality dropped so much.

-Of course, I’m not saying that all Keurig units are bad, but if you’re looking to make a lifetime investment or you expect to get a top quality machine for the price you’re paying, Keurig is not the best choice.
+Of course, I’m not saying that all Keurig units are bad.
+But if you expect to get a top-quality machine for the price, Keurig is not the best choice.
 In terms of quality or longevity, Keurig is hard to recommend.

 3. The taste